Petit Nevis: History and Whaling

 While limited subsistence whaling still occurs in Bequia, Petit Nevis itself is no longer used for whaling.
 The transition away from whaling on Petit Nevis aligns with conservation efforts and legal restrictions aimed at protecting whale populations.

 Eileen Corea, the last surviving, direct, legal owner of the island, died in July 2011.
 The island is now owned by the descendants of the previous owners.

-Moonhole and Whale Bone Usage

-A small isolationist community called Moonhole on nearby Bequia scavenges whale bones from old sites, including Petit Nevis, for building materials.